tompeterdev/nsesupertrend/README.md

 # nsesupertrend
-Calculates supertrend for NSE stocks and outputs the data as a spreadsheet!
+Calculates supertrend for NSE stocks using yfinance python library and outputs the data as a spreadsheet!